Physical Factors

 Center Left Turn Lanes

-• A center left turn lane is in the middle of a two-way street and is marked on both sides by two painted lines.
-The inner line isimg_26 broken and the outer line is solid.
+- A center left turn lane is in the middle of a two-way street and is marked on both sides by two painted lines.
+The inner line is broken and the outer line is solid.

 Simultaneous Turns